sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 We start our discussion of rate maps by illustrating something we should not be doing.
 This pertains to the important difference between a *spatially extensive and a spatially intensive variable*.
 In many applications that use public health data, we typically have access to a count of events, such as the **number of cancer cases** (a spatially extensive variable), as well as to the relevant population at risk, which allows for the calculation of a **rate** (a spatially intensive variable).

+A major problem with spatially extensive variables like total counts, in that they tend to vary with the size (population) of the areal units.
+So, everything else being the same, we would expect to have more lung cancer cases in counties with larger populations.

+Instead, we opt for a spatially intensive variable, such as the ratio of the number of cases over the population.
+More formally, if O_i is the number of cancer cases in area i, and P_i is the corresponding population at risk (in our example, the total number of white females), then the raw or crude rate or proportion follows as:

+`r_i = O_i/P_i`